DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 To say more, the degree of influence was quite beyond his expectations.
 These simple minded soldiers were so quick to open up their hearts to foreign Commander.

-"Regarding the bodyguard known as Fairin, according to information from Tsekhman..."
+"Regarding the bodyguard known as Farin, according to information from Tsekhman..."

 Commander's aide Qubiley was gracefully giving her report.
 In contrast with red, like tomato, Dante, her skin was so beautifully white that it looked transparent.